-You won’t be shocked to hear that neither the travelling fans nor the Dublin locals plan on letting the match-up go by without a party or two.
+You won’t be shocked to hear that neither the travelling fans nor the Dublin locals plan on letting the big game go by without marking the occasion.

-First up, on August 29, is a joint Pep Rally, set to turn Dublin Castle’s cobbled core into a riot of pompoms, parades and pre-game rivalry.
-Don’t be surprised if you spot both players and coaches in attendance.
+First up is the Croke Park Classic Fanzone on 29 August.
+Pep rallies and tailgate parties are set to turn Temple Bar and Dublin Castle’s cobbled core into a riot of pompoms, parades and pre-game rivalry – don’t be surprised to rub shoulders with players and coaches here.

 Croke Park up close

-Both Pep Rally and Tailgate will be part of a host of events leading up to the event including a business forum in Croke Park during the week before the game, special pre-game stadium tours and game day hospitality events.
-For those travelling fans who are interested in experiencing some home-grown games, the All Ireland Football Semi Finals will be played in Croke Park on 31 August, giving travelling fans an opportunity to experience live Gaelic games.
+As the anticipation builds in the run-up to the game, special pre-game stadium tours, game day hospitality events and dozens of cross-cultural activities will be held in the hallowed grounds of Croke Park Stadium.
+For travelling fans who are interested in experiencing some home-grown games, the All Ireland Football Semi Finals will be played in Croke Park on 31 August, giving the opportunity to experience live Gaelic games.

 You know, just in case you needed another reason to stick around in Dublin a little longer…